koji--/slim3-sample-short-url/README.md

-# Slim 3 sample app
+# Slim 3 sample app that is called tiny URL service.

 This skeleton application was built for Composer.
 This makes setting up a new Slim Framework application quick and easy.